PATSA Staff

 Over the years at PATSA, Sherrie has consulted at over 500 meetings and trained more than 250 diverse groups ranging from elementary students to Physicians.
 As Executive Director, she is involved in all aspects of the organization.
 She supervises PATSA staff, supports the Fundraising Committee, plans the yearly Day at the Capital to secure our State funding, writes grants and supervises program implementation.

 In her spare time she enjoys kayaking, photography and repurposing thrift store finds.
-She also volunteers for Special Olympics Adams County where she coaches basketball and roller skating, serves as their Outreach Coordinator, and was selected to mentor a young adult athlete as she pursues training to become a Global Messenger for Special Olympics.
+She also volunteers for Special Olympics Team Adams where she coaches basketball, serves as their Outreach Coordinator, and was selected to mentor a young adult athlete as a Global Messenger for Special Olympics.

 Brandi Cooper